Slicings of parallelogram polyominoes: Catalan, Schr\"oder, Baxter, and other sequences: Baxter slicings

 \subsection{Definition and growth of Baxter slicings}

-Our remark that rule~\eqref{rule:BaxterMBM} generates parallelogram polyominoes symmetrically but ambiguously motivates the definition of new combinatorial objects, that generalize parallelogram polyominoes, and grow unambiguously according to rule~\eqref{rule:BaxterMBM}.
+Our remark that rule~\eqref{rule:BaxterMBM} generates parallelogram polyominoes symmetrically but ambiguously motivates the definition of new combinatorial objects that generalize parallelogram polyominoes and grow unambiguously according to rule~\eqref{rule:BaxterMBM}.
 From the discussion above, the natural generalization is to let parallelogram polyominoes grow according to rule~\eqref{rule:BaxterMBM} as we explain, but to record the ``building history'' of the polyomino, that is, which columns and rows where added by the growth process.
 The objects obtained are parallelogram polyominoes whose interior is divided into blocks, of width or height $1$.
 We call these objects \emph{Baxter slicings of parallelogram polyominoes}, or \emph{Baxter slicings} for short.

-\begin{definition} A \emph{Baxter slicing} (see an example in Figure~\ref{fig:PP}(b)) of size $n$ is a parallelogram polyomino $P$ of size $n$ whose interior is divided into $n$ blocks as follows: one block is the topmost row (resp.~rightmost column) of $P$ -- such blocks are called \emph{horizontal} (resp.~\emph{vertical}) blocks -- and the other $n-1$ blocks form a Baxter slicing of the parallelogram polyomino of size $n-1$ obtained by deletion of the topmost row (resp.~rightmost column) of $P$. \end{definition}
+\begin{definition} A \emph{Baxter slicing} (see an example in Figure~\ref{fig:PP}(b)) of size $n$ is a parallelogram polyomino $P$ of size $n$ whose interior is recursively divided into $n$ blocks as follows. \begin{itemize} \item The first block is the topmost row or the rightmost column of $P$ -- such blocks are called \emph{horizontal} and \emph{vertical} blocks, respectively. \item The first block may be the topmost row (resp.~rightmost column) of $P$ only if the removal of the topmost row (resp.~rightmost column) of $P$ makes its semi-perimeter decrease by exactly $1$.
+(Note that at least one of these two statements holds.) \item The other $n-1$ blocks form a Baxter slicing of the parallelogram polyomino of size $n-1$ obtained by deletion of the topmost row (resp.~rightmost column) of $P$. \end{itemize} \end{definition}

+In the second item above, note that the condition that the semi-perimeter decreases by exactly $1$ is equivalent to the fact that the topmost row and the row below it end in the same rightmost column (resp. the rightmost column and the column to its left ends in the same top row).

 \begin{theorem} Baxter slicings grow according to rule~\eqref{rule:BaxterMBM} and are enumerated by Baxter numbers. \end{theorem}

 \begin{proof} It is clear that Baxter slicings grow according to rule~\eqref{rule:BaxterMBM}: a Baxter slicing has label $(h,k)$ when the topmost row has width $h$ and the rightmost column has height $k$, and the productions of label $(h,k)$ are immediately seen to correspond to the Baxter slicings obtained by adding a new horizontal block in a new topmost row, of any width between $1$ and $h$, or a new vertical block in a new rightmost column, of any height between $1$ and $k$.
 As a consequence, Baxter slicings are enumerated by Baxter numbers. \end{proof}